pbs/digi-inno-babylon-sandbox/README.md

 `git checkout 4-run-in-xr`

 WebVR requires an SSL connection to work, so we need to create a simple local certificate.
-Run `mkcert localhost` in your project root; it should output 2 `.pem` files to use.
+Run `npx mkcert localhost` in your project root; it should output 2 `.pem` files to use.

-Run `npm start:https`.
+Run `npm run start:https`.
+You may safely ignore the warning that this connection is insecure.

 1. Establish a wired USB-C connection from Oculus to your computer.
 2. A box should pop up asking to allow USB debugging.
 Select Allow or Always Allow.